 Before getting in touch, please login to MyCuro - our secure customer portal - first.
 It's easy to register and you can access live information about your account and report and book non-emergency repairs, 24/7.
 It would be very helpful if you're able to delay contacting us so we can focus on urgent and emergency issues.
 Our telephone lines are very busy so using digital channels – Live Chat, accessible from the bottom of this page, and MyCuro - will enable us to deal better with customer enquiries.

 Are your offices open?

 No, all our offices are closed to the public until further notice.
-This includes our desks at the council's One Stop Shops.
-We are also unable to accept deliveries at The Maltings.
+This includes our desks at the council's One Stop Shops and our reception at The Maltings in Bath.

 Is there any financial support available for customers?

 Yes there is.
 If you're worried about being able to make ends meet because of illness, self-isolation, school or work closures, we can help.
 Please read this important information.

 I have other questions about money, rent or benefits - where can I go for help?

 Visit our financial support web page where we have answered lots more of your questions.

 Are you carrying out repairs?

 Yes, we are carrying out a full repairs service and are able to book appointments for routine repairs as soon as they are reported.